On the complexity of controlling quantum many-body dynamics

-These results bring together in a new perspective, optimal control, complexity theory and thermodynamics, paving the way to further developments and investigations.
-In particular, an interesting issue related to our study is the reversibility of closed many-body quantum systems dynamics, which might have intriguing consequences on a fundamental problem in physics, that is, the emergence of the arrow of time.
-Indeed, one can revert the dynamics by inverting the time propagator, as it is typically done in spin-echo experiments~\cite{tannoudji2011}.
-This procedure is however a highly non trivial task in a general many-body system and requires an enormous accuracy in the knowledge of the history of the dynamical process and control of the system: the minimum deviation from the exact path inversion has dramatic consequences~\cite{Polkovnikov_AP11}.
-In practice, very few systems are amenable to such operations, since quantum systems are typically only partially tunable.
-The results presented here suggest that the intrinsic complexity of inverting time evolution rests on the tensor-product structure of many-body quantum system Hamiltonians, that is, on the fact that in a non-integrable system the amount of information (or band-width) to be encoded in the optimal controlling field scales exponentially with the number of constituents.
+Answering these questions would bring together in a new perspective thermodynamics, optimal control, and complexity theory {thus} paving the way to further developments and investigations.
+In particular, an interesting related issue is the reversibility of closed many-body quantum systems dynamics, which might have intriguing consequences on a fundamental problem in physics, i.e. the emergence of the arrow of time.
+Indeed, one can revert the dynamics of a quantum system by inverting the time propagator, as it is typically done in spin-echo experiments~\cite{tannoudji2011}.
+This procedure is however a highly non trivial task in a general many-body quantum system and requires an enormous accuracy in the knowledge of the history of the dynamical process and of the control field: the smallest deviation from the exact path inversion has dramatic consequences~\cite{Polkovnikov_AP11}.
+Moreover, very few systems are amenable to such operations, since quantum systems are typically only partially tunable.
+In practice, reversing a complex time-evolution of a many-body quantum system is commonly believed to be unfeasible.